osmanhassan/Musicshop-laravel/readme.md

 In the command line run the command: php artisan serve --port your free port number

 <p>Step 8:</p>
 Run mysql server and go to your browser.
 For customer side write in the url: localhost:port you assigned previously/musicshop.
 For Admin side write in the url: localhost:port you assigned previously/login.
-Intial username is:osman and password is:Aa*111 .
+Initial username is:osman and password is:Aa*111 .
 You can change it later by adding a new admin from the menu.

 ## Author